NSO Insurance: A Guide for Medical Professionals

 To Protect Personal Assets

-They’re all designed to protect your finances and help you to keep more money in your pocket in the long run.
+All insurance policies are designed to protect your finances and help you keep more money in your pocket in the long run, and malpractice insurance is no different.

-Nurses employed by hospitals or large medical groups are often covered by medical malpractice insurance policies issued through their employer.
+Nurses employed by hospitals or large medical groups are often covered by medical malpractice insurance policies issued through their employers.
 But in some cases, employer-sponsored coverage isn’t enough.
 Having an individual liability policy will provide you with greater benefits.

-Should you be found guilty due to negligence, your employer could sue you in return for the costs they put forward for your defense fees.
+In case you’re found guilty due to negligence, your employer could sue you in return for the costs they put forward for your defense fees.

 The entire point of having malpractice insurance is so that you don’t go broke trying to defend yourself against a claim.
 After all, you don’t want to spend the rest of your life paying back damages.